techgrounds/techgrounds-FvL69/01_Security/SEC-04_symmetric-encryption.md

 ### Finally, the entities exchange S_1 and S_2 and derivate a common key using their own secret value and the received S value: S_2^{sv_1} mod p and S_1^{sv_2} mod p.

-### In this example i use small numbers for clarity but normally one would use a big prime number to make reverse calculation by a hacker too expensive.
+### In this example i use small numbers for clarity but normally one would use a big prime number to make reverse calculation by a hacker too expensive in regard to time and compute power.

 Let's take number 5 as P, 5 is one of the prime elements of 7.
 So P=5
 The primitive root of 5 is 2, so G=2